BILAL-KING-MD/BILAL-KING-MD/README.md

 ---

-🚀 What is Arslan-MD?
+🚀 What is BILAL-KING-MD?

-Arslan-MD is a fully advanced, aggressive, and ultra customizable WhatsApp bot powered by Baileys MD.
+BILAL-KING-MD is a fully advanced, aggressive, and ultra customizable WhatsApp bot powered by Baileys MD.
 Designed for both personal use and public deployment, this bot includes more than 100+ commands, including:

 ✅ AI Chatbots (GPT-4, Gemini, Meta, Copilot)